 Good savers start now

 Good savers start early, say Janet Stanzak and Kristin Garrett, certified financial planners who started their firm Financial Empowerment as a way to help people kick bad money habits and develop better ones.
-Many good money savers were taught as children to sock away for a rainy day but even those who weren’t have learned to jump on an opportunity.
+Many good money savers were taught as children to sock away for a rainy day, but even those who weren’t have learned to jump on an opportunity.
 “As soon as they see they have an option, like a retirement savings plan through work, they take it,” Garrett says.
 “Good savers don’t procrastinate financial decisions.”
-Here’s some more personal finance tips you probably weren’t taught (but need to know).
+Here are some more personal finance tips you probably weren’t taught (but need to know).

 Good savers have a retirement account